gatsbyjs/gatsby/docs/docs/deploying-to-digitalocean-droplet.md

    sudo vim default
    ```

 3. Edit the file and make the following changes for below-mentioned fields, leave the rest of the fields as is.
+Your exact path may vary, but it may resemble `/home/<your non-root user>/<my-gatsby-app>/public`.

    ```bash
    server {